cherryblossom000/mac-x-maps-haskell-workshop/README.md

 If you want more things to do, there are extra bonus tasks in `Bonus.hs`.
 Run `stack test --test-arguments bonus` to run the tests for these.

-Solutions will be available on the [solutions branch](https://github.com/cherryblossom000/mac-x-maps-haskell-workshop/tree/solutions) by the end of this week.
+Solutions are available on the [solutions branch](https://github.com/cherryblossom000/mac-x-maps-haskell-workshop/tree/solutions).

 ## Windows Issues